alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 This was the seed, the initial spark that started the posterior creative process.
 Like a butterfly effect in motion, this simple idea underwent a series of transformations and mutations, eventually evolving into the final piece that captured both the irony and the deeper truth about our relationship with art today.

 However, we are computer scientists.
-We may have identified the seed of creativity, but how do we computationally unpack what my uncle actually did?
+We may have identified the seed of the creative process, but how do we computationally unpack what my uncle actually did?

 Let me introduce an fascinating [concept](https://arxiv.org/abs/0812.4360) from Jürgen Schmidhuber that might sound crazy at first, but ended up feeling incredibly intuitive to me: creativity is fundamentally about data compression.